Ajaychander19/terminal-test-terrain/COMET/README.md

 indicate a hardware issue.
 Check if the antenna is well-connected to the jack that leads to the `ANT3` slot on the module.
 You can also try to replace the internal RF cable as they can be fairly fragile.

+I plugged in the power supply but the LEDs don't turn on.
+: In some cases the RPI might fail to start after a bad shutdown.
+Reapplying the power supply a second time usually resolves this.
+If the LEDs don't turn a minute after that (the time may vary depending on the RPI and the SD card used), but the RPI itself booted, check the `measurements_error.log` log to check if there were any anomalies.

+The date and hour in measurements and logs is wrong.
+: Raspberry Pi don't have a Real-Time Clock meaning that they don't track time when they are shut down.
+To adjust the date, boot COMET with an Ethernet cable plugged in and wait for at least 30 seconds (or until the green LED turns on).
+This should be enough for the RPI to synchronise its time with the Internet.
+Note that if it's the first measurements of the day, some of the logs will be created in the wrong location (using the previous date) but the measurements will still use the correct date.
+To make sure that the logs are located correctly, just reboot the device once after synchronising the clock.